The definition of a house in multiple occupation (HMO) under the Housing Act 2004 is a building or part of a building

 Private Sector Housing Standards

-We aim to process licence applications within 42 working days of receipt of a valid application.
-This timescale may vary during periods we receive a high volume of applications.
+We aim to process licence applications within 42 working days on receipt of a valid application.
+This timescale may increase during periods we receive a high volume of applications.

 A valid application must include a completed application form, all relevant certificates and the correct licensing fee.
 We will carry out relevant checks and an inspection of the property.

 The decision will then be made whether to grant or refuse a licence.

-The length of the application process may vary depending on the circumstances of each property or the number of applications we have received.
-As long as a landlord has submitted an application, the HMO can continue to operate legally until we reach a decision and any appeals against that decision are completed.
+The application process may vary depending on the circumstances of each property or the volume of applications we have received.
+As long as a landlord has submitted a valid application, the HMO can continue to operate legally until we reach a decision and any appeals against that decision are completed.

-If a licence is refused and you want to appeal against it, you can contact the Residential Property Tribunal Service within 28 days on 020 7446 7700 or visit Residential Property Tribunal.
+If a licence is refused and you want to appeal against this decision, you can contact the First-Tier Tribunal Service within 28 days on 020 7446 7700 or visit Residential Property Tribunal.

 You can view the restricted register by visiting HMO License Register.

 We can send you a copy of the full version of the register for a fee of £116.40, or you can view it for free by visiting our main offices during the opening hours.
 If you wish to request a copy or make an appointment to view the register, email the team.

 You will need to send us a valid application at least one month before expiry of the current licence, to allow time for checks to be made and an inspection to be carried out.

 Private Sector Housing Standards

-You can make changes to an existing licence, such as a change of:
+You can request to make changes to an existing licence, such as a change of:

-HMOs are inspected for disrepair, inadequate facilities, fire safety, general mismanagement and overcrowding. and to ensure they meet minimum standards.
-We use Housing Health and Safety Ratings System (HHSRS) to identify and rate hazards that are found.
+HMOs are inspected for disrepair, inadequate facilities, fire safety, general mismanagement and overcrowding, and to ensure they meet minimum standards.
+We use the Housing Health and Safety Ratings System (HHSRS) to identify and rate hazards that are found.
 This is to ensure properties in Enfield are safe to live in.